Substantial Presence Test

 The Substantial Presence Test (SPT) is a criterion used by the Internal Revenue Service (IRS) in the United States to determine whether an individual who is not a citizen or lawful permanent resident in the recent past qualifies as a "resident for tax purposes" or a "nonresident for tax purposes"; it is a form of physical presence test.
-The SPT should be used in conjunction with the Green Card Test (the criterion that the individual possessed a valid Green Card at any time of the year).
+The SPT should be used in conjunction with the Green Card Test (the criterion that the individual possessed a valid Green Card at any time during the year).
 An individual who satisfies either one or both of these tests is treated as a resident for tax purposes.

 Summary of the test

 Formula used by the IRS

 The SPT features a number of exemptions.
 Ignoring the exemptions, the criterion is as follows.
 Note that the criterion is used to determine residency for tax purposes for people who are not citizens and fail the Green Card Test.